 More information on housing can be found in the college's student accommodation handbook.

 Cripps Court – 33 rooms

 A recently renovated 1960s accommodation block.
-It has 2 staircases (J and K) assigned to postgrads.
+It has severak staircases (H,I,J and K) containing postgraduate rooms.
 Our newly refurbished MCR common room and bop venue (The Diamond) are conveniently located within Cripps.
 Perfect for getting together with other Selwynites to watch a film, play some pool or dance the night away.
 All rooms contain a bed, desk, chairs, bookcase and washbasin.
 The rooms are reasonably sized and a small kitchen, lavatory and shower facilities can be found in each floor.
 An easily accessible laundry room is also found within its grounds.

 21 West Road – 8 rooms

 This hostel is located right next to the West Road Concert Hall and Sidgwick Site.
 All rooms have a bed, desk, chair, bookcase or shelves and washbasin.
 This grad house has a spacious, but not-that-fully equipped kitchen with a dining table.
 There is plenty of cupboard and fridge space.
 2 showers, 1 bath and 3 toilets are shared between students.
 The closest laundry room is located in Ann’s Court.

 A graduate house with 3 en suite rooms.
 It can be accessed from Grange Road or via its small back garden.
 It has a small kitchen and garden, shared with 23 Grange Road.
 The newly refurbished rooms are very spacious and can receive a lot of sunshine during the day.